mynl/aggregate/doc/2_user_guides/2_x_actuary_student.rst

 ---------------------------

 **Assumptions.**
-You are given the following information about a book of liability insurance business.
+You are given the following information about a book of trucking liability insurance business.

 1. Premium equals 2000 and the expected loss ratio equals 67.5%.
-2. Ground-up severity has been fit to a lognormal distribution with a mean of 50 and CV (coefficient of variation) of 1.25.
+2. Ground-up severity has been fit to a lognormal distribution with a mean of 100 and CV (coefficient of variation) of 1.75.
 3. All policies have a limit of 1000 with no deductible or retention.
 4. Frequency is modeled using a Poisson distribution.

 You model aggregate losses using the collective risk model.

-**Questions.**
+**Questions.** Model aggregate losses using the collective risk model and compute the following:

-1. Compute the expected insured severity and expected claim count.
+1. The expected insured severity and expected claim count.
-2. Compute the aggregate expected value, standard deviation, CV, and skewness.
+2. The aggregate expected value, standard deviation, CV, and skewness.
-3. Compute:

-   1. The probability aggregate losses exceed the premium.
+3. The probability aggregate losses exceed the premium.
-   2. The probability aggregate losses exceed 2500
+4. The probability aggregate losses exceed 2500
-   3. The expected value of aggregate losses limited to 2500
+5. The expected value of aggregate losses limited to 2500
-   4. The expected policyholder deficit in excess of 2500
+6. The expected policyholder deficit in excess of 2500

 **Answers.**

 Build an aggregate object using simple DecL program.
 The dataframe ``a01.describe`` gives the answers to questions 1 and 2.
 It printed and formatted automatically by ``qd(a01)``.
+Note the validation report in the last line.

 .. ipython:: python
     :okwarning: